yasir2000/openwrt-oldwiki-md/PPTPClientHowto.rst

 #language en
 [[TableOfContents]]
 == OpenWrt PPTP Client ==

 How to configure your router as a PPTP client to connect to a PPTP server such as MS VPN.

+/!\ If your service provider needs you to use PPTP for internet access, see the simpler [:Faq] answer ''How do I configure PPTP for internet access?''

 == Requirements ==